mcgrof/kvm-boot/README.md

 	systemctl enable console-getty.service getty@ttyS1.service
 	systemctl enable console-getty.service getty@ttyS2.service

+It is *imperative* that yo do not screw up and re-use one label or device name above, for instance if you use ttyS0 twice things will not work.
+Likewise for the first tag on inittab, if you use S0 twice it will not work.

-Edit the guest /etc/default/grub and ensure you have these entries:
+Finally, edit the guest /etc/default/grub and ensure you have these entries:

 	GRUB_CMDLINE_LINUX="console=ttyS1,115200 console=ttyS1"
 	GRUB_TERMINAL=serial